 There is no public transportation available to Buck Creek State Park.
 If you need to leave the park without packing up your RV you could call a cab from either Northridge or Springfield.

 Campgrounds and parking in Buck Creek State Park

 Campsites in Buck Creek State Park

-Buck Creek State Park has one campground that is open year round for RV lovers to enjoy.
-The campgrounds feature a mixture of powered and non-powered sites that have enough room to fit 35 foot RVs.
+Buck Creek State Park has one campground that is open year-round for RV lovers to enjoy.
+The campground features a mixture of powered and non-powered sites that have enough room to fit 35-foot RVs.
 The site is fairly big and offers 108 sites in total.
-Out of those, there are 86 30 amp electric sites and 22 non-electric sites.
-No full hookup or sites with water connections are available, but there are eight water collection points.
-One dump station can be found on the way into the campgrounds along with additional parking.
+Out of those, there are 86 30-amp electric sites and 22 non-electric sites.
+While no water hookups are offered, there are eight water collection points.
+One dump station can be found on the way into the campgrounds, along with additional parking.

 Seasonal activities in Buck Creek State Park

-The 2,120 acre lake is an absolutely ideal spot to do some boating.
-When you are on the lake there is an unlimited horsepower restriction so you can use motorized boats at all times.
-The marina features a four-lane launch ramp that will provide you access to the lake but there are no boat rentals available.
+The 2,120-acre lake is an absolutely ideal spot to do some boating.
+When you are on the lake there is an unlimited horsepower restriction, meaning that you can use motorized boats at all times.
+The marina features a four-lane launch ramp that will provide you access to the lake, however, there are no boat rentals available.
 The marina also has a snack bar, boat fuel and bait shop on offer if you need any supplies while you are out on the water.

 The lake also provides some great fishing options that are available during your stay in Buck Creek State Park.
 If you don't have a boat to go out and fish on, you are able to fish around the marina and on the wheelchair-accessible fishing pier.
 If the fish are biting you could catch species ranging from walleye, catfish, crappie, white bass, and bluegill.
 A valid Ohio fishing license is required if you want to cast a line, so keep that in mind before you start your fishing adventure.